Mid-Market Manufacturers

 Profitable on Paper.
 Cash Poor in Reality.

+Cash feels tight.
 You can't understand why.

-Profits go up but cash doesn't follow.
+Profits go up, cash doesn't follow.

-You've cut expenses but profits don't improve.
+Expenses are cut but profits don't improve.

 Why This Happens